Static spacetime

 In general relativity, a spacetime is said to be static if it does not change over time and is also irrotational.
 It is a special case of a stationary spacetime, which is the geometry of a stationary spacetime that does not change in time but can rotate.
 Thus, the Kerr solution provides an example of a stationary spacetime that is not static; the non-rotating Schwarzschild solution is an example that is static.

-Formally, a spacetime is static if it admits a global, non-vanishing, timelike Killing vector field $K$ which is irrotational, i.e., whose orthogonal distribution is involutive.
+Formally, a spacetime is static if it admits a global, non-vanishing, timelike Killing vector field $K$ that is irrotational, i.e., whose orthogonal distribution is involutive.
 (Note that the leaves of the associated foliation are necessarily space-like hypersurfaces.)
 Thus, a static spacetime is a stationary spacetime satisfying this additional integrability condition.
 These spacetimes form one of the simplest classes of Lorentzian manifolds.